gSchool/TTP-EXCEL-CONTENT/excel-lessons/lookups.md

 ### Exercise: use LOOKUPs to fetch data from other tables (25 min)

+**Notes:**

+* Work in pairs.
+* Continue using the spreadsheet that you created in the last challenge.

 **Instructions:**

-1. Work in pairs
-2. Continue using the spreadsheet that you created in the last challenge
-3. Refer to the [TCP-H data Schema diagram](https://drive.google.com/file/d/150VWoQ2ZmqrOr2VZsA-EMtX9VJWDiXDI/view?usp=sharing) to determine connections between the tables
+1. Refer to the [TCP-H data Schema diagram](https://drive.google.com/file/d/150VWoQ2ZmqrOr2VZsA-EMtX9VJWDiXDI/view?usp=sharing) to determine connections between the tables.
-4. Add the country and region of the customer to each row of the orders table; to do this:
+2. Add the country and region of the customer to each row of the orders table; to do this...
-5. Import the nation.csv file into an Excel tab (worksheet).
-See the previous exercise for the location of the nation.csv file.
+    * Import the nation.csv file into an Excel tab (worksheet).
+(See the previous exercise for the location of the nation.csv file.)
-6. Import the [region_horz.csv](https://drive.google.com/open?id=1d7TUbr475M_9HNiKcGUcOsMPKeklwrbj) file into an Excel tab
+    * Import the [region_horz.csv](https://drive.google.com/open?id=1d7TUbr475M_9HNiKcGUcOsMPKeklwrbj) file into an Excel tab.
-7. Use HLOOKUP to add a Region column to the Country
+    * Use `HLOOKUP` to add a Region column to the country.
-8. Use a LOOKUP to add the country and region to each line of the orders table
+    * Use a LOOKUP to add the country and region to each line of the orders table.
-9. Submit a GitHub link to this spreadsheet
+3. Submit a GitHub link to the spreadsheet in the box below.

 ##### !end-question

 ##### !placeholder

-Paste link here:
+Paste your GitHub link here:

 ##### !end-placeholder

 ### !end-challenge

 ## Solutions
-* Example solutions to the exercises in this lesson above are available in [this spreadsheet](https://drive.google.com/uc?export=download&id=1m2NHeo8Cbm6I1H1ejf6wKfD6AT3y8l5u).
+* Example solutions to the exercises in this lesson above are available in [this](https://drive.google.com/uc?export=download&id=1m2NHeo8Cbm6I1H1ejf6wKfD6AT3y8l5u) spreadsheet.
 These are intended for use after the exercises are completed.

-### Resources